mpalitto/Matty/README.md

 ## The Resurrection
 Bought in the USA a few years ago... as a personal toy, was left un-used for years (maybe 10 yrs)... and lost all documentation, but I kept it and even took to Italy (where I live now) for the emotional attachment I developed to it.
-Recently I decided to use Arduino to teach Digital Systems at my students and Matty came back to my mind.
+Recently I decided to use Arduino to teach Digital Systems to my students and Matty came back to my mind.

-This is the story on bringing Matty back to life!
+This is the story of bringing Matty back to life!

 ## Description
 Matty is a little cute robot, originally it was connected to WiFi using a pocket size router made by TP-Link (I think it was a clone of the WR703N... but I m not sure...).
 It is propelled by 2 engine wheels and a small pivot wheel for balance.
-It has an custom board that hosts an Arduino Mini Clone with ATmega168 MCU.
+It has a custom board that hosts an Arduino Mini Clone with ATmega168 MCU.
 The board has the motor H-Bridge for powering the motors and some circutry for power and connectors.
 The power was originally provided by 2 x 3.7 LiON batteries which where used to power the engines and to get the 5Volt for the Arduino and the Servos.
 2 x Servos are used to give digital camera the Pan & Tilt, while an Ultrasound sensor is used for obstacles detection.

 Somehow the router was connected to the Arduino via USB-serial interface and used to control the robot from computer using a web-interface, which will show the buttons to control the robot and the streamed video as well.

-I must have lost some cables, since the router was not connected when I took it out from its tomb... the battery were dad and needed replacement....
+I must have lost some cables, since the router was not connected when I took it out from its tomb... the battery were dead and needed replacement....

 ### power it up
 First thing I tryed to connect it to a Power Bank with USB(5V) output, and as a miracle it powered up... it looks there is an LDO on the board and there is about 1V drop, powering the Arduino and Servos with 4V... but it still working.